 Mount: Canon EF, Nikon F, Sony A, Sigma SA | Elements/groups: 16/11 | Diaphragm blades: 9 | Autofocus: Ultrasonic (ring-type) | Stabilizer: Yes | Minimum focus distance: 0.31m | Maximum magnification: 1.0x | Filter thread: 62mm | Dimensions (WxL): 78x126mm | Weight: 725g

 Despite its budget-friendly asking price (in the UK and Europe, at least) this Sigma lens boasts fast, quiet and accurate ring-type ultrasonic autofocus, a three-position range limiter switch and optical stabilization with dual static and panning modes.
-Quality glass includes two SLD (Special Low Dispersion) optical elements, and the lens is supplied complete with a soft case, a hood, and even a hood converter to optimize efficiency with APS-C format rather than full-frame cameras.
-Sharpness is highly impressive and the effectiveness of stabilization is worth about four stops in general shooting, but of little use for extreme close-ups as it’s not a hybrid type, as fitted in the Canon 100mm and Tamron 90mm lenses in the group.
+Quality glass includes two SLD (Special Low Dispersion) optical elements, and the lens is supplied complete with a soft case, a hood, and even a hood converter to optimise efficiency with APS-C format rather than full-frame cameras.
+Sharpness is highly impressive and the effectiveness of stabilisation is worth about four stops in general shooting, but of little use for extreme close-ups.

 A lens that literally shines a light on macro shooting